Gwyneth Paltrow to Marry Brad Falchuk in the Hamptons This Weekend

-Gwyneth Paltrow to Marry Brad Falchuk in Intimate Hamptons Ceremony This Weekend
+Gwyneth Paltrow to Marry Brad Falchuk in 'Fairytale' Hamptons Ceremony This Weekend (Exclusive)

 Gwyneth Paltrow will soon be a married woman!